 Now for the good news.
 Brand naming is also fun, rewarding and demonstrably possible to do well with the right balance of research, testing and creativity.
 If you trust the process, you’ll come away with a name you, your organization and your partners can be proud of and stand behind for years to come.

-Step 1: Look Inward, Think Outward
+Step 1: Look inward; think outward.

 Your name should communicate something essential about your brand.
 That could mean using direct terms that describe what your brand does.
 It could also mean conveying your brand’s values, mission, origin story or personality.